artnc/personal-website/src/blog/_posts/2021-12-25-ten-years-of-logging-my-life.md

 [^1]: Chronofile uses [RxJava](https://github.com/ReactiveX/RxJava) to reimplement [Redux](https://redux.js.org/) (itself inspired by the [Elm architucture](https://guide.elm-lang.org/architecture/)) with type safety in [9 lines of code](https://github.com/artnc/chronofile/blob/e1b3a8f9405a5fcad079f625f5eae37e8ffabc94/app/src/main/java/com/chaidarun/chronofile/Store.kt#L102-L113), some of the most satisfying that I've ever written!

+> Update 2021-12-27: Hello [Hacker News](https://news.ycombinator.com/item?id=29692087)!
+As requested, here's a [release APK](https://github.com/artnc/chronofile/releases) that you can try installing for yourself on Android 10+.
+Please open a GitHub issue if you run into any problems with the app.

 Internally the app saves each log entry as a [TSV](https://en.wikipedia.org/wiki/Tab-separated_values) row containing the activity's name, descriptive note (optional), latitude, longitude, and start time in seconds since 1970:

 ```tsv